Millennial Kingdom

 8. Adjudication is sitting and the scrolls are opened (vs. 10, 26).

-10. And unto Him [the Son of Mankind] was given dominion and glory and kingship, that all peoples, races and lang uages should serve Him (v.
+10. And unto Him [the Son of Mankind] was given dominion and glory and Kingship, that all peoples, races and languages should serve Him (v.
 14).

 11. And the time arrived that the saints should possess the kingdom (v.
 22).